While the more prominent Croatian island superstars get all the press, there are a bunch of Croatian islands that don’t get enough credit.

 Silba is part of a group of small islands and many islets to the northwest of Zadar.
 It’s the most populous island of them all, entertaining visitors with its relaxed seaside restaurants and taverns, always keeping things quiet and peaceful.

 An island municipality in Dubrovnik-Neretva County, Lastovo consists of no fewer than 46 individual islands and islets and is home to almost 800 people.
-Its namesake island Lastovo is also the largest island in the archipelago.
+Its namesake island Lastovo is also the largest in the archipelago.
 This is where virtually all of the permanent residents live.

 Lastovo is renowned for its annual carnival, a celebration in which all residents participate by wearing elaborate folk costumes.
 Another notable attraction on the island is the unique cylindrical Lastovo chimneys, which look like mini-minarets (although no Turkish or Arab influences have ever reached the islands).

-If you’re looking for unspoiled nature with a touristy vibe, but nothing too ‘in your face,’ then Vrgada is a fantastic option.
+If you’re looking for unspoiled nature with a touristy vibe but nothing too ‘in your face,’ then Vrgada is a fantastic option.
 The idyllic pine forests and long stretches of golden sand bring to mind total summer escapism, with the sound of crickets in the background!

-There are some great hotels on Vrgada, which means you can have that real holiday experience, and its proximity to Zadar means you can easily explore the area a little more if you want to.
+There are some great hotels in Vrgada, which means you can have that real holiday experience, and its proximity to Zadar means you can easily explore the area a little more if you want to.

 The island has no roads, no nightclubs, and few tourist facilities.
-Instead, this mysterious island consists of only one village, dusty hiking trails, vast fields filled with oregano plants and sandy beaches.
+Instead, this mysterious island consists of only one village, dusty hiking trails, vast fields filled with oregano plants, and sandy beaches.

-Pasman is another island in the beautiful Zadar archipelago and is separated from the mainland by the Pašman Channel.
-About a dozen villages and settlements dot the island while expansive forests cover the hinterland and beaches line its coastline.
+Pašman is another island in the beautiful Zadar archipelago and is separated from the mainland by the Pašman Channel.
+About a dozen villages and settlements dot the island, while expansive forests cover the hinterland and beaches line its coastline.